matomo-org/developer-documentation/docs/4.x/tests-travis-extended.md

   * **SKIP\_PIWIK\_TEST\_PREPARE**

     If set to 1, the prepare.sh/setup_webserver.sh scripts are not executed.
-This can be used to speed up builds that don't execute PHP tests or need a webserver running Piwik.
+This can be used to speed up builds that don't execute PHP tests or need a webserver running Matomo.

     Can be set as a global environment variable for all builds or in the matrix for individual builds.